 06 Jul Kitchen Must-Haves: What You Actually Need

 You probably already know that prepping your own food is key for eating nutritiously and inexpensively.
-But for some of us, that’s easier said than done.
+But that might feel easier said than done.

 One aspect of cooking that can be particularly overwhelming is feeling like you don’t have the right supplies.
 Part of that is having a strategically stocked pantry.
-The other part is making sure you’ve got the essential kitchen hardware – the pots, pans, and tools – to get the job done.
+The other part is making sure you’ve got the essential kitchen hardware – the kitchen must-have items like pots, pans, and tools – to get the job done.

 So what are the “must-haves” for your kitchen?